On the origin of the discrepancy between the expected and observed results at KamLAND

-\begin{footnotesize} After an elegant solution of the solar neutrino problem was found on the basis of a hypothesis of semiweak interaction between electron neutrinos and nucleons, a question has appeared about the origin of the difference between the expected results and the ones observed at KamLAND.
-We argue for significant role of light attenuation in the KamLAND liquid scintillator which has not been taken into account in theoretical calculations of the observability of expected events $\bar{\nu}_{e}+p \rightarrow e^{+}+n$ and in the reconstruction of the observed event characteristics.
+\begin{footnotesize} After a logically clear and simple solution of the solar neutrino problem on the basis of the hypothesis about the existence of a new interaction involving electron neutrinos and nucleons, the question arose about the origin of the distinction between the expected and observed results of the experiment with reactor antineutrino at KamLAND.
+In the present work, a significant attenuation of light during its propagation in the KamLAND liquid scintillator is noted, the effect of which on the observability of the expected inverse beta-decay events and on the reconstruction of their characteristics has not been adequately analyzed.
 Because of this, we do not consider the declared results of the KamLAND experiment as reliable. \end{footnotesize}

 \begin{small}